egecavusoglu/Swease/README.md

 > Easing functions specify the rate of change of a parameter over time. - easings.net

-See [easings.net](https://easings.net/) for a more detailed look into specific each easing functions.
+See [easings.net](https://easings.net/) for a more detailed look into specifics each easing function.